Compare prices from the names you trust.

 The basics of your car insurance policy

-Your car insurance policy is made up of some mandatory coverages, as well as a few optional coverages.
-The mandatory coverages include the following:
+Your car insurance policy is made up of some mandatory coverages.
+Mandatory coverages include:

-- Third Party Liability: Third-party liability insurance covers you if you injure someone or damage someone else's property with your auto and they sue you.
-You must have at least $500,000 of liability coverage.
-Most Nova Scotians carry at least $1,000,000.
+- Third party liability: Third-party liability insurance covers you if you injure someone, or damage their car or property in a collision.
+You must have at least $500,000 of liability coverage, but most Nova Scotians carry at least $1,000,000.

-- Uninsured and Unidentified Insurance: This section of your policy covers you if you are involved in an accident with an uninsured or unidentified automobile.
+- Uninsured and unidentified insurance: This section of your policy covers you if you are involved in an accident with an uninsured vehicle or a hit-and-run.

-There are optional coverages also available that can be added to your car insurance policy.
-The two most common optional coverages added are:
+There are also optional coverages that can be added to your car insurance policy.
+The two most common optional coverages are:

 What goes into your Halifax auto insurance rate?

 Halifax is the capital of Nova Scotia and the largest city east of Québec City in Canada.
 As the population rises, more drivers are fighting for their space on the road, leading to higher insurance premiums than cities with smaller populations.